Search

 Thus the perception of the senses, which is basically material and objective, is not satisfying even to the senses themselves.
 That is to say, whatever is available to the sense organs is not going to satisfy them.
 But the satisfying character of objects available to the sense organs also points to a state which is beyond that particular level of satisfaction.
 Our craving for objects of sense is, of course, a call for a kind of happiness that we imagine to be derived from external material objects, but the dissatisfaction that follows from that satisfaction of the contact of the senses with objects is a pointer to a higher involvement.

 Why are we dissatisfied even after we are satisfied with sensory contact?
 All the material in the world for which the senses crave as their diet has not left them satisfied.
 The artha which has been longed for, through an inward operation called kama, has brought to a standstill, to some extent, this operation of the psyche in the form of kama or desire, but it has left a lacuna at the same time—a lacuna of the nature of a total vacuum, in the end.
-After all satisfaction, after the fulfillment of every desire, the satiation of our kama by the acquirement of everything that is called artha; after this so-called fulfillment, the state in which we feel we are entirely filled to the brim with joy, after having attained this state of an overwhelming sense of completeness through sense contact of objects appearing to give satisfaction, we are left with an emptiness in ourselves.
+After all satisfaction, after the fulfilment of every desire, the satiation of our kama by the acquirement of everything that is called artha; after this so-called fulfilment, the state in which we feel we are entirely filled to the brim with joy, after having attained this state of an overwhelming sense of completeness through sense contact of objects appearing to give satisfaction, we are left with an emptiness in ourselves.

 The objects of the senses, the things that we long for through our kama or longing, sap our energy, suck our blood as it were, and leave us lifeless.
 In the Brihadaranyaka Upanishad an interesting name has been given to the objects of sense, while another name has been given to the manner in which the sense organs operate in respect of their objects.
 The senses grab—their only intention is to catch, clutch objects of sense—and because of their habit of catching hold of anything that is available around them, the Upanishad calls this sense activity as ‘graha’.
 It is a kind of crocodile, as it were, which grabs with a tight grip anything that is presented before it.
 There is no end to the asking of the senses.